-- Paper assignment #n will be due on a Friday at 11:59 PM.
-They will be submitted electronically. - By Sunday at noon, you will receive two of your colleagues' #n papers to review electronically. - On Tuesday, we will have class and office hours.
-You can discuss anything with me or the class about your paper or the papers you are reviewing (#n) or paper #n+1 that you have already begun thinking about.
-Be careful to preserve your reviewer anonymity! - On Wednesday by 5 PM, your reviews of your colleagues' two papers (#n) are done and submitted electronically to me. - By Thursday midnight, I will have your paper #n back to you, with my reviews and your peer reviews.
-Discussion during office hours is encouraged of returned paper #n - The following Wednesday at 5 PM, a revised version of your paper is due. - That Friday, a summary of what you plan to do on paper #n+1 is due.
-I encourage you to have generated some results and looked for some references.
-I will respond by email with suggestions for the following week. - The following Friday, paper #n+1 is due, and the process restarts.
+- \bullet HW assignment #n will be due on a Saturday at 11:59 PM two weeks before the paper.
+They will be submitted electronically, and they establish basic tools for the upcoming paper, and I will comment on them ASAP. - •Plans #n will be due on a Wednesday at 11:59 PM one and a half weeks before the paper.
+They will be submitted electronically, and I will comment on them ASAP.
+Full credit will only be given if have generated some results and begun reading some references.
+I will respond by email with suggestions for focus the following week. - •Paper assignment #n will be due on a Saturday at 11:59 PM.
+They will be submitted electronically. - •By Sunday at noon, you will receive two of your colleagues' #n papers to review electronically. - •On Tuesday, we will have class.
+You can discuss anything with me or the class about your paper or the papers you are reviewing (#n) or paper #n+1 that you have already begun thinking about. - •On Wednesday by 5 PM, your reviews of your colleagues' two papers (#n) are done and submitted electronically. - •By Friday midnight, I will have your paper #n back to you, with my reviews and your peer reviews.
+Discussion during office hours is encouraged of returned paper #n - •The following Wednesday at 5 PM, a revised version of your paper is due.

+- •That Saturday, the next HW #n+1 is due. - •The process restarts.

-All of this will be charted out on the calendar on the website and in CULearn.
+All of this will be charted out on the calendar on the website and in canvas.

-Before you get worried about writing five papers for one class, let me explain the goals of the paper writing.
+Before you get worried about writing four papers for one class, let me explain the goals of the paper writing.
 These are not supposed to be polished, ready to submit papers detailing years of research.
 Instead, they are supposed to be practice in writing drafts for your real research.
 The idea is to get used to pounding out a working draft in only a couple of hours, so that when the time comes for you to do it for real, that part will be easy.